k9ordon/k9ordon.github.io/_drafts/2016-03-22-redux-make-the-state-sane-again.md

 There are 3 main concepts to understand:

-- **Store** holds the state and handles subscriptions
+- **Store** holds the state and handles subscriptions.
+There is only 1 state store per application!
 - **Actions** are payloads of information you send to the store to trigger a change to the state.
 They are plain javascript objects and must have a ```type``` property
-- **Reducers** trigger on actions and actually apply the state change
+- **Reducers** trigger on actions and actually apply the change in the state

 ## Current state of states

-In current frontend applications, states and their changes are spread across everything.
+In current frontend applications, states, and their changes are spread across everything.
 Sometimes CSS classes are abused to represent a states some, others are implemented in javascript variables (god beware globals).
 Oh and cookies.
 There is no way to get the whole picture.

+The Redux pattern creates a layer between the state-change-trigger and the actual-action.
+This creates a very clear view of application states and behavior.

 ### User completes a Todo - example: